Mass media in the Philippines: Libel and cyber libel

 Libel and online libel are criminal offenses in the Philippines.
 Penalties for online libel include imprisonment for a maximum of 12 years and a fine of a maximum of ₱1,000,000.
 Since the American colonial period in the Philippines, libel laws have been used to stifle dissent.
 Media organizations contend that libel has been "used by people in power to harass journalists and muzzle critical reportage".

+In 2006, International Federation of Journalists protested the "outrageous" number of libel suits Jose Miguel Arroyo, husband of President Gloria Arroyo, filed against 45 journalists, such as Malaya columnist Ellen Tordesillas and Newsbreak magazine editor-in-chief Marites Vitug.
+Jose Miguel Arroyo sued for libel after the journalists published investigative reports about his undeclared properties in the United States.

+In 2007, police detained Newsbreak online editor Gemma Bagayaua after Ilocos Sur Governor Chavit Singson filed a libel suit against Bagayaua, after Newsbreak came out with a story on Singson's assets as well as his influence on the administration of President Gloria Arroyo.
+Arrest warrants were also served to four other Newsbreak journalists: Vitug, Maan Hontiveros, Lala Rimando, and Aries Rufo.
+Members of the NUJP lit candles to protest Bagayaua's arrest, while the Committee to Protect Journalists described the libel suit as a "battering ram against press freedom".

-There were 37 cases of libel and oral defamation recorded from July 2016 to April 2021.
+From July 2016 to April 2021, there were 37 cases of libel and oral defamation recorded.
 Eighteen of these were online libel, while 8 of the 37 cases also led to arrests of journalists.

-There was a rise in libel and cyber libel cases in the country in 2020, according to the National Union of Journalists of the Philippines (NUJP).
+There was a rise in libel and cyber libel cases in the country in 2020, according to the NUJP.
 Rappler CEO Maria Ressa was among those convicted of cyber libel in a 2020 case involving the retroactive application of a then new cybercrime law to an article that had been published years before.